tsilver/introToPromptingCourse/prompting-course/README.md

 ## 📞 Support

-For support, please:
+For support:
 1. Check the documentation
 2. Search existing issues
 3. Create a new issue if needed

 ## 🔄 Updates

 Stay updated with the latest course content and features by following our repository.

+For more information about AIxponential and our other initiatives, visit [AIxponential.org](https://AIxponential.org).